20centaurifux/fuchsschwanz/README.md

 # Fuchsschwanz

 Fuchsschwanz is a cross-platform [ICB](http://www.icb.net/) server written in Python.
-It supports TLS and UTF-8 out of the box.
+It's the first ICB server supporting TLS and UTF-8 out of the box :)

 # Running Fuchsschwanz